hedyhli/outline.nvim/README.md

   -- Whether to highlight the currently hovered symbol (high cpu usage) highlight_hovered_item = true,
-  -- Options for outline guides
+  -- Options for outline guides.
+  -- Only in this fork
   guides = {
     enabled = true,
     markers = {